5.31.2009

 Lightly toasted pine nuts, for garnishing, optional

 In a large skillet or saute pan, heat olive oil over medium-high heat.
 When hot, add the eggplant and season with salt and pepper.
 Cook, stirring frequently, until the eggplant is tender and lightly golden, 4 to 5 minutes.
 Add the shallots and garlic and cook until the shallots are soft, about 2 minutes longer.
 Transfer the eggplant mixture to a food processor and set aside to cool before proceeding.
+If you can handle two things at once start the sauce now, if not, wait until you finish the ravioli.

 When the eggplant has cooled, add the goat cheese, Parmigiano Reggiano, chopped basil, and pulse until combined and mixed thoroughly.
 If you do not have a food processor just mix the ingredients well my hand.